goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 └── manage.py
 ```

+Django apps can be imported into projects and used across projects, and are structured like specialised Python packages.

 You’ll need to avoid naming projects after built-in Python or Django components.
 In particular, this means you should avoid using names like django (which will conflict with Django itself) or test (which conflicts with a built-in Python package).

+See the [official documentation](https://docs.djangoproject.com/) for more information.

 ### Flask

-Flask is a Python web “microframework.”
+[Flask](https://flask.palletsprojects.com/en/1.1.x/) is a Python do it yourself web “microframework.”
 One of the main selling points is that it is very quick to set up with minimal overhead.

 The Flask documentation has suggested layout for their [tutorial project](https://flask.palletsprojects.com/en/1.1.x/tutorial/) - a blogging application called [Flaskr](https://github.com/pallets/flask/tree/1.1.2/examples/tutorial) - let us take a brief look at the main project directory.